airalab/robonomics.academy/courses/en/online-courses/smart-home-course/2-raspberry-pi-setup.md

 <List>
   <li>

   *Some software versions shown below may be out of date.
-For the latest versions, you can refer to the [Home Assistant Core installation guide](https://www.home-assistant.io/installation/raspberrypi#install-home-assistant-core).*
+For the latest versions, you can refer to the [installation repository for Robonomics Home Assistant image](https://github.com/airalab/Robonomics-HomeAssistant-image/tree/main/robonomics-stage).*

   Before starting, update the Raspberry Pi system and install necessary packages.
 During installation you will see a window with service restart request.
 Just choose <span class="accent">ok</span> with the <code>tab</code> button and press enter.